Critical set for surface diffeomorphisms revisited: Examples

-Another example of a Misiurewicz diffeomorphism can be found in the H\'enon family $ f_{a,b}(x,y)=(x^2-a-by,x)$.
-For sufficiently large negative $a$, this map has a hyperbolic Cantor set.
-Increasing $a$, one can find a first bifurcation parameter $a_0$ at which the hyperbolicity of the Cantor set is destroyed due to an internal tangency of the stable and unstable manifolds of a saddle point (see \cite{T} and \cite{BS2}).
-Moreover, for the H\'enon family ($b<1$) it is shown that in the interior of the parameters $(a,b)$ with maximal entropy (that is equal to $\log(2)$) the set of points of $f_{a,b}$ that do not escape to $\infty$ form a hyperbolic horseshoes and at the boundary of the maximal entropy parameters, there is an internal tangency (see theorem 2 of \cite{BS}).
+Another example of a Misiurewicz diffeomorphism can be found in the H\'enon family $ f_{\mu,b}(x,y)=(x^2+\mu+by,x)$.
+For sufficiently large negative $\mu$, this map has a hyperbolic Cantor set.
+Increasing $\mu$, one can find a first bifurcation parameter $\mu_0$ at which the hyperbolicity of the Cantor set is destroyed due to an internal tangency of the stable and unstable manifolds of a saddle point (see \cite{T} and \cite{BS2}).
+Moreover, for the H\'enon family with $|b|<1$, the parameter set on which the topological entropy attains its maximal value $\log 2$ has the following structure (see Theorem 2 of \cite{BS}): in its interior, the set of non-escaping points to infinity forms a hyperbolic horseshoe; on its boundary, the diffeomorphism exhibits an internal tangency.

-All the examples above are in the boundary of Axiom A diffeomorphisms and to show that there is only one critical point that is associated to the tangency, it is enough to show that for any point that is not in the orbit of the critical point, there is a well defined cone field that is eventually contracted.
+All the examples above lie on the boundary of the Axiom A class.
+To show that there is exactly one critical point in each example, the one associated with the tangency, it suffices to show that at every point outside the orbit of the critical point there is a well-defined cone field contracted by some iterate of $f$.

-\paragraph{{\em iii-} Recurrent critical points and no exponential growth of the projective cocycle.} In \cite{HMS} it is shown diffeomorphisms in the boundary of a Axiom A surface diffeomorphisms such that the lack of hyperbolicity arises from the presence of a cubic tangency between a stable manifold and an unstable manifold, one of which is not associated to a periodic point; moreover, that tangency provides a critical point which is recurrent and so this critical point is not a heteroclinic tangency associated to points in a hyperbolic set.
+\paragraph{{\em iii-} Recurrent critical points and no exponential growth of the projective cocycle.} In \cite{HMS} it is shown that there exist diffeomorphisms in the boundary of a Axiom A surface diffeomorphisms such that the lack of hyperbolicity arises from the presence of a cubic tangency between a stable manifold and an unstable manifold, one of which is not associated with a periodic point; moreover, that tangency provides a critical point which is recurrent and so this critical point is not a heteroclinic tangency associated with points in a hyperbolic set.

-In the following example it is shown that given a horseshoes and a transversal homoclinic point (not necessary associated to a periodic point), it can be deformed in such a way that transversal point becomes a tangency and so, showing tangencies (and so critical points) along recurrent points; Moreover, that construction can be performed in such a way the critical point does not exhibit exponential growth of the projective cocycle.
+The following example shows that given a horseshoe and a transverse homoclinic point (not necessarily associated with a periodic point), the diffeomorphism can be deformed so that the transverse intersection becomes a tangency, thereby producing tangencies, and hence critical points, at recurrent points.
+Moreover, the construction can be carried out so that the critical point does not exhibit exponential growth of the projective cocycle.